| Using MS Excel Onboard |

-brought my first notebook computer on board, I have found the MS Excel one
+brought my first PC computer on board, I have found the MS Excel one

 of the most useful of the standard software products on the computer.